Sybrand/digital-panda/README.md

 	the upgrade is complete.
 If you try to start up the panda while it's upgrading, it won't start.
 You have to wait until the update is complete, and then start the panda.
 	That's a silly yourney - the users shouldn't have to worry about that!
-- Status needs to include checking for updates!

 ## Missing features
 Panda-Tray: